haanme/skiftiTools/docs/examples.md

 - 1.1.4 Run ants TBSS with docker to create TBSS results to subfolder ‘out’:

-Use the following script, where 'postprocess_output' is the location where skifti file was craeted in the previous step.
+Use the following script, where 'postprocess_output' is the location where skifti file was created in the previous step.
 ```sh
 source('Skifti_view.R')
 source('Nifti2Skifti.R')